MichaelAkridge-NOAA/Open-Science-Codespaces/google-cloud-shell/TUTORIAL.md

 - Less than 5 mins

 ## Step 1: Running the Environment
-In your terminal <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> below, run the following command
+In your terminal <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> below, run the following command:
 ```
 docker compose up
 ```